Gearbox-protocol/goerli-playground/README.md

 # Gearbox testnet playground

-TODO: short project description
+This project contains bunch of scripts to deploy gearbox playground, which is collection of peer contracts (tokens, DeFi protocols) that emulate mainnet environment and are automatically synced with mainnet by a robot.

 ## Developing

 ### Configuring

-### Developing on local fork

 Configure your `.env` file with testnet provider url.
 Optionally set fork block number, this helps with getting same addresses every time you restart the fork.
 Run `npx hardhat node` to run hardhard local fork.
 Switch to another terminal window to run scripts against this network.

-### Deploy order
+### Deploying

 Prerequisites:

 - Well-known address of WETH on target testnet should be set in `@gearbox-protocol/sdk`
 - Addresses of [UNISWAP_V2_ROUTER](https://docs.uniswap.org/protocol/V2/reference/smart-contracts/router-02) and [SUSHISWAP_ROUTER](https://dev.sushi.com/docs/Developers/Deployment%20Addresses#testnets-goerli--kovan--rinkeby--ropsten) must be set for target testnet in `@gearbox-protocol/sdk`

 Use `--network localhost` flag to connect to running hardhat fork.
+Use `--network goerli` to deploy on goerli.
 Use `--no-compile` to skip contract compilation on every script.

 1. `npx hardhat run scripts/syncerDeploy.ts --network localhost --no-compile`
    Deploys syncer.
 This is a contract that is accessed by robots that sync mainnet data with testnet.